- Things to Do

 Plugs, solid lures that imitate fish, have their fans.
 Favorites on the Bay include Rapala Husky Jerks and Storm Hot 'n' Tots.
 Suspending, Husky Jerks are especially productive in spring and fall, and their fans go big.
 Diving crankbaits such as Hot 'n' Tots are good choices any time of year.

 Outdoor Magazine radio host Mike Avery hates fishing with crawlers, largely because of the mess that invariably comes with them, and loves to spoon-feed walleyes.
 He uses Offshore Tackle Tadpole diving sinkers (and sometimes lead-core lines) to take the thin spoons walleye deep.
 He varies weight sizes and line length to plumb different depths; the fish tell him which is best!

 Mark Martin says the smart angler stays ready to do it all — sometimes all the same day.
-"You might start the day running (side-planing) boards with big Husky Jerks working 10 feet, then see they're down 20 feet.
+"You might start the day running boards with big Husky Jerks working 10 feet, then see they're down 20 feet.
 So, you think maybe you'll put down bottom-bouncers and see what that does.
 Maybe they want some meat (night crawlers), an inline weight with a harness."
-Better to switch tactics, he says, than to waste time and gas running all over the Bay.
+Better to switch tactics, he says, than to waste time running all over the Bay.